WowDevTools/CASCHost/README.md

 2. Put your custom files inside the *wwwroot\Data* folder matching the Blizzard folder structure.
 If you are already using the patched WoW executable you'll have the correct structure already i.e.
     * **wwwroot\Data\Interface\GLUES\MODELS\UI_MainMenu_Legion\UI_MainMenu_Legion.M2**
 3. The web service will then generate all the new client files and put them in the *wwwroot\Output* folder
-4. All new files will have their information inserted into a a MySQL table named *root_entries* including their FileDataId
+4. All new files will have their information inserted into a a MySQL table named *root_entries* including their FileDataId - this is the ID referenced by the game files
-5. A patched executable will be produced in the *wwwroot\Output* folder which is required for the updated build to work.
-See below for distribution/first use
+5. You will need to patch your exe to point the Versions and CDNs URLs to your CASCHost server.
+This can be done in Notepad, just ensure that the URLs are the same length as Blizzard's

 #### Public Hosting/Distribution: ####
-To publicly host CASCHost you will need to open the port that this service is running on; by default this is port 80.
+To publicly host CASCHost you will need to open the port that this service is running on; by default this is port 5100.
 To change the port you need to edit the *hosting.json* file and before starting CASCHost.

-You'll also need to provide a patched WoW executable.
-This is generated when CASCHost builds the CASC directory and can be found in the Output folder.
-Before distributing the Trinity connection patcher also needs to be applied.
+You'll also need to provide a patched WoW executable - see step 5 of Usage.
+The Trinity connection patcher also needs to be applied as usual.

 The patched executable doesn't have to be put into an existing WoW installation as the client will download required files as and when it is needed.
-If it is put into an existing installation the *.build.info* will need to be deleted otherwise the client may not update and download the new files.
+If it is put into an existing installation the *.build.info* will need to be deleted otherwise the client may not check for updates.

 #### Notes: ####
 * On the first build the system downloads the files it needs from Blizzard's CDN so may take a few minutes to complete.
 If this fails, as Blizzard does delete old client versions, you must use CASCExtractor to extract the required files